UD-CISC374/educational-game-design-document-justin-chernokal-jon-change/egdd.md

 ## Presentation of Content

-*Briefly describe how the player will be taught the core material they are meant to learn.
-Avoid using walls of text, since people will not read them.
-Think instead of natural ways of teaching material iteratively and slowly.*

 - The game does not teach you how to properly perform mathematical operations.
 That is expected to be delivered with supplementary materials. - - The game does not teach you how to properly evaluate an algebraic expression.
 That is expected to be delivered with supplementary materials.
 - The player is expected to learn by iteration and application of tower mechanics.

 ## Story (Brief)

-TL;DR:
-Region in turmoil, you can help by altering the jobs (numbers) of the citizens (sprites) to more appropriate ones required for the problem of the current level.
+Region in turmoil, you can help by altering the jobs (numbers) of the citizens (sprites) to more appropriate ones required to resolve the problem of the current level.

 ## Storyboarding